 When I say know your product, I mean know it the way the HTS knows it.
 You need to know its materials, functions and performance specifications.
-Those of you who manufacture your goods know you will find much of this detail in your product specifications.
-Those of you who are distributors, resellers or retailers may find getting product specifications from the manufacturer to be more of a challenge.
+Manufacturers know much of this detail is in the product specifications.
+Distributors, resellers or retailers may find that getting product specifications from the manufacturer is challenging.

-Curiously companies tend to assign the classification process to individuals with little or no product background.
-Other companies assign classification responsibilities to individuals that lack access to the product specifications.
+Curiously, companies tend to assign the classification process to individuals with little or no product background.
+Other companies assign classification responsibilities to individuals who lack access to product specifications.

 Know the Tariff

 This is easier said than done.
 With ever-expanding free trade agreements, the HTS is now more than 3,000 pages long.
-Yes, the HTS is an intimidating document, but like any elephant you have to consume it one bite at a time.
+The HTS is an intimidating document, but like any elephant, you must consume it one bite at a time.
 An experienced classifier will regularly peruse the tariff to: